Kyoto Prize: Laureates

-With the 2015 Kyoto laureates, the three-category prizes have honored 99 individuals and one foundation (the Nobel Foundation).
+With the 2024 Kyoto laureates, the three-category prizes have honored 123 individuals and one foundation (the Nobel Foundation).
 Individual laureates range from scientists, engineers, and researchers to philosophers, painters, architects, sculptors, musicians, and film directors.

-The United States has produced the most recipients (44), followed by Japan (19), the United Kingdom (12), and France (8).
+Laureates are invited to the Kyoto Prize Symposium in San Diego, California each March, and to the Blavatnik School of Government at the University of Oxford each May to give presentations on their work.